pokstad/pokstad.github.io/_posts/2015-06-05-golang-reverse-proxy-in-gae.md

 readingTime: 15
 ---

 Google runs an interesting PaaS (Platform as a Service) called App Engine.
 It allows you to write code in one of four language/environments: PHP, Python, Java, and *Go*.
-Go is current a beta offering but already offers the same features as the other three.
+Go is currently a beta offering but already offers the same features as the other three.

 Some of the huge advantages of App Engine include: